alisonludick/node-api3-project/README.md

 # Building an API using a Node.js and Express Middleware

-In this challenge, you build an API and write custom middleware that satisfies the requirements listed under the `Minimum Viable Product` section.
+In this challenge, you build an API and write custom middleware that satisfies the requirements listed under the `Minimum Viable Product` section

 ## Instructions

 **Read these instructions carefully.
 Understand exactly what is expected before starting.**

 You are allowed, and **encouraged**, to collaborate with other peers.
-Please follow the twenty-minute rule, before seeking support from your TL and Instructor.
+Please follow the twenty-minute rule, before seeking support from your TL and Instructor

 ## Project Set Up